 · Discussions on formative and summative assessment

 · ICT and curriculum resources

 · Creating schemes of work and lesson plans

 · For science syllabuses, a practical laboratory session may also be included.

 How to book

-There is no attendance fee for this event.
-Refreshments and lunch will be provided on both days.
 Places are limited and will be allocated on a first come, first serve basis.
-The deadline for receipt of the online registration forms is 01 April 2012.
+The deadline for receipt of the online registration forms is 19th March 2012.